schneems/ruby_javascript_data_viz/README.md

       console.log('the number of products is ' + '231');
     </script>

 Hopefully you can start to see how ERB and javascript can interact.
 Lets add a charting library to our project.
 There are many different javascript charting libraries.
-One of my favorites is [High Charts](http://www.highcharts.com/) which is free to use for non comercial use, and pretty cheap for commercial projects.
+One of my favorites is [High Charts](http://www.highcharts.com/) which is free to use for non commercial use, and pretty cheap for commercial projects.
 Another popular library is (D3)[http://d3js.org/], D3 is open source and completely free to use.
 There are also a number of libraries built on top of D3 like [LiesDamnedLies](https://github.com/Induction/LiesDamnedLies).
 For this project we will be using High Charts.
 First go to [http://www.highcharts.com/](http://www.highcharts.com/) and then download the Highcharts (version 2.2.5 at the time of this writing) http://www.highcharts.com/download.

 Once the file is done downloading, unzip it and open the folder.
-THere should be an `index.htm` file.
+There should be an `index.htm` file.
 Open this in a web browser such as chrome.
 This is a static HTML file that contains links to all of the examples that come with the library.
 If you are having problems implementing a chart it can be very useful to see a simple working example.
 Take a look at the file and view several examples.
 When you're done open up the `js` folder where we have access to all of the javascript files.

 Here we have access to several folders and files.
 We will be focusing on `highcharts.src.js`.
 This contains the same code as `highcharts.js` but `highcharts.js` is minified.
 Since javascript is run in the browser the entire source code must be sent each time a page is loaded, because of this larger javascript files can slow down page loads.
 To combat this we can run javascript through a minifier like [YUI compressor](http://developer.yahoo.com/yui/compressor/).
 A minifier removes all whitespace (spaces and new lines) and will rename internal variables to shorter versions, for example it my rename `mobileShowDidDisplay` to `m`.
-This might seem pedantic, but there are signifigant size savings while minifying javascript.
+This might seem pedantic, but there are significant size savings while minifying javascript.

-Since we're using Rails (above 3.1) we have acces to the asset pipeline which helps to minimize javascript for us.
-Because of this we can use the full source in developement, and serve the minified version in production.
+Since we're using Rails (above 3.1) we have access to the asset pipeline which helps to minimize javascript for us.
+Because of this we can use the full source in development, and serve the minified version in production.
 Copy the `highcharts.src.js` file and paste it into the `app/assets/javascripts/` directory in your rails project.

 Visit http://localhost:3000/products in your browser and inspect the source, you should see this in your HTML:

     <script src="/assets/highcharts.src.js?body=1" type="text/javascript"></script>

 If you don't then you might not have put the highcharts file in the correct place.
-When we deploy to production, all the javascipt files will be minified and put into one file (application.js).
+When we deploy to production, all the javascript files will be minified and put into one file (application.js).
 This is because the asset pipeline in rails will compile the `app/assets/javascripts/application.js` and it contains this line

     //= require_tree .